open-machine-learning/mloss/README.md

 You can get the mloss website development server set up as follows:

 * Make sure you have virtualenv installed: `pip install virtualenv`.
-* Clone the mloss website sources: `git clone TODO`.
+* Clone the mloss website sources: `git clone git@github.com:open-machine-learning/mloss.git`.
 * Run `virtualenv mloss` to setup virtualenv for the mloss code repository.
-* Install all the required packages:
+* Install all the required packages: `cd mloss; pip install -r requirements.txt`.

-    cd mloss
-    pip install -r requirements.txt

 * The development system should now be ready.
-In each console that you want call some of the mloss python code first initialize the environment:
+In each console that you want to call some of the mloss python code first initialize the environment: `source bin/activate`.

-    source bin/activate

 * Captcha TODO

-* Finally, to setup the database and run the webserver you need to call the following two commands:

-    python manage.py syncdb
-    python manage.py runserver
+* To setup the database, run `python manage.py syncdb`.
+* Finally, to start the webserver, run: `python manage.py runserver`.

-* Open http://127.0.0.1:8000 in a web browser.
+* Open [http://127.0.0.1:8000](http://127.0.0.1:8000) in a web browser.